whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 ```
 You should of course look at the output to look for anything odd!

-* Optionally output a [`bedgraph`](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) file for each sample, reporting the coverage at each site in the genome.  (`bedtools genomecov -bg` is a good way to create this).
+* The pipeline will also output a [`bedgraph`](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) file for each sample, reporting the coverage at each site in the genome.  (`bedtools genomecov -bg` is a good way to create this).
 These will look like this:

 ```
     results/coverage/QG0033-C.coverage.bedgraph